vserova/book/pages/ch_dbapi.md

 3
 The DBAs will also ask for a DNS name to match the service name as a backup connection method, should everything else fail.

+<a name="ch-dbapi.Using-Database-LoadBalancing-fr"></a>

 ### Using Database Load-Balancing from C++

-For simplest access, see the section on [using SDBAPI](#using-sdbapi) above.
+For simplest access, see the section on [using SDBAPI](#ch-dbapi.Simple-Database-Access-via-C) above.
 SDBAPI uses the database load-balancing by default, so no further steps are necessary.

 If DBAPI is being used (e.g. if a feature that is only available in DBAPI is required), and you want to activate database load-balancing: